 The focus of these sections is on supporting the specialised scientific interests of our members and providing a forum through which they can exchange ideas and promote their research.

-To join any of the sections listed below, please download and complete the sections membership form.
+To join a section please download and complete the sections membership form.

 Our sections include:

 - Community Psychology Section

 - Developmental Psychology Section